SteffenReith/J1Sc/README.md

     `Contacting... established`
     `Loaded 143 words`

-12. Type `#include SwapForth.fs`
+12. Type `#include SwapForth.fs` to load the complete FORTH system

-13. turn on the leds by the command `hex ffff leds!`
+13. Turn the leds on by `hex ffff leds!`

 14. Have fun with a working forth system